Summary of Valuation Approaches

 - Income approach to value (discounted cash flow)

 The value of equity utilizing this method is equal to the present value of free cash flows available to equity holders over the life of the business.
+This method works well for both established businesses with low growth rates as well as newly opened distributors with higher rates of growth.

 - Market approach to value